leyuanheart/SEAL/README.md

 ## Figures

-You can get Figure 1, Figure 2 and Figure 3 in the article by running the `plot_figures.py` file.
+You can get the Figure 1, Figure 2 and Figure 3 in the article by running the `plot_figures.py` file.